brisenodaniel/PgrmLangPresentation/presentation.md

 *End BST Implementation
 **/
 ```
+Now the same, but in the contorted, wordy and needlessly convoluted Haskell Language:

 ```haskell
     data Tree a = EmptyTree | Node a (Tree a) (Tree a) deriving (Show, Read, Eq)